barberj/shackles/README.rst

 shackles.get(obj, chain[, default])
     Return value of final named attribute in chain of object.

-    If a named attribute does not exist, default is returned if provided, otherwise *AttributeError* is raised.
+    If a final named attribute does not exist, default is returned if provided, otherwise *AttributeError* is raised.

 ::